Patient Training

 • engage in health research

-• understand patient roles
+• understand patient

-• partner with researchers
+• partner with

-• apply learnings to real-world projects
+• apply learnings to real-world

 • connect with others engaged in patient-oriented research.